aoloe/ots-manual-cpp-beginners/NOTES.md

   - creating a new project:
     - the Xcode application is not located in your applications folder, but in the Developer directory.
 Its location is Macintosh HD/Developer/Applications/Xcode
     - In File select "New Project", select the "Command Line Utility" drop down item (not the "Application" one), select "C++ Tool" and click next.
 Give your project a name -- "helloworld" -- and specify a place to save your project.
 Now click finish and you project be ready.
+   - One of the files in the window should jump out at you right away and that is main.cpp.
+Double click it to open it in the editor.
+As you can see it has a very simple Hello World application in it, and this is where you will put your project's code.
+Now lets compile and run our Hello World program.
+Click on the build button at the top left of the editor window.
+If it asks you to save just click save all and it will compile.
+Now go to your "Project Organizer" window and then double click the executable file which in this case is just "hello" without any file extension.
+A terminal window should now open and your program should run.
+Now you know how to program in C++ on a Mac!

 #### Windows